Glenorchy (Tas.)

 Glenorchy is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Glenorchy's dwelling structure, as per the latest Census, consisted of 78.2% houses and 21.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in Glenorchy was at 26.8%, with mortgaged dwellings at 27.9% and rented ones at 45.3%.
-The median monthly mortgage repayment in the area was $1,300, below Hobart metro's average of $1,517.
-The median weekly rent figure in Glenorchy was $320, compared to Hobart metro's $350.
-Nationally, Glenorchy's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Glenorchy's dwelling structures, as per the latest Census, consisted of 78.2% houses and 21.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
+Home ownership in Glenorchy stood at 26.8%, with the rest being mortgaged (27.9%) or rented (45.3%).
+The median monthly mortgage repayment was $1,300, lower than Hobart metro's average of $1,517.
+Median weekly rent in Glenorchy was $320, compared to Hobart metro's $350.
+Nationally, Glenorchy's mortgage repayments were significantly lower at $1,300 against the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing